microsoft/mona-saas/README.md

 ### Configure Marketplace event integrations

-Navigate to the Mona admin center and click the **"This Mona deployment"** tab.
-Click on the link to navigate to the resource group in the Azure portal.
-You will find Logic Apps in this preconfigured to handle various Marketplace subscription events.
-Open these Logic Apps to configure how your SaaS app should behave in response to subscription events.
+Take a moment to familiarize yourself with the Mona admin center by clicking through the tabs.

+Click on the **"This Mona deployment"** tab.
+This tab includes a deep link into the Azure portal and the resource group in which Mona was deployed.
+Click this link.
+Within this resource group you will find seven different Logic Apps—each preconfigured to handle a specific Marketplace event.
+These Logic Apps are already connected to Mona's custom event grid topic.

 Of course, once you've customized the Logic Apps, you'll want to test them...